Skip to content

 Info

-Here, we briefly introduce the main concepts that underlie all spectral methods currently implemented in KITE.
-Focus is placed on the role of the simulation parameters that can be adjusted by the end-user in order to suit its specific purposes.
+Here, we briefly introduce the main concepts underlying all spectral methods currently implemented in KITE.
+The focus is placed on the role of the simulation parameters that can be adjusted by the end user in order to suit their specific purposes.

 The Ground Rules for Spectral Methods